Getting Started

 NAME TYPE DATA AGE

-cloud-control-admission-controller-svc.nirmata.svc.tls-ca kubernetes.io/tls 2 4m28s
+cloud-controller-admission-controller-svc.nirmata.svc.tls-ca kubernetes.io/tls 2 4m28s

-The cloud-control-admission-controller-svc.nirmata.svc.tls-ca
+The cloud-controller-admission-controller-svc.nirmata.svc.tls-ca

 Secret contains the required CA certificate.
 As shown in the above Proxy configuration, the spec.caKeySecret